By Rip Stalvey

-Started chicks are usually old enough when you get them that they wont require brooding.
-If they're five or six weeks of age, their sex can be easily determined, another plus.
+Started chicks are usually old enough when you get them that they won’t require brooding.
+If they're five or six weeks of age, their sex can be easily determined.
 Remember, chicks will change a lot over time, and those you initially think are stars can develop into duds.
 Also, from the time they hatch until they mature, chicks grow and molt three sets of feathers, so colors can—and frequently do—change.

-Adult stock, for me, is the best way to start.
-But it is also the most expensive.
-The huge advantage to starting with adult stock is WYSIWYG: what you see is what you get.
+Adult stock, for me, is the best way to start, but it is also the most expensive.
+The huge advantage to starting with adult stock is that what you see is what you get.
 You should expect to pay more for birds of better quality, but it will be worth it in the long haul.
 While the fall is the best time of the year to pick up adult stock, remember to contact your selected breeder early in the year to let them know your interest and what you're looking for.
-Try to get two trios of birds, i.e., two males and four females.
-If managed properly, you can hatch all the chicks you need from two trios of birds.
+Try to get two trios of birds: two males and four females.
+If managed properly, you can hatch all the chicks you need from these.

-Getting started with Marans requires more forethought than many other breeds, so it pays to the time and really study the breed.
-Visit a local show or two and talk to breeders about the hobby, even those that aren't raising Marans.
-Join a Marans Facebook group and ask questions, look at photos being posted, and follow the comments about them.
-Take the time to build relationships with Marans breeders—and learn from them.
-Try as hard as you can to find someone who will mentor you—good mentors are worth their weight in gold to those just starting out.
+Successfully raising Marans requires more forethought than many other breeds, so it pays to take the time to really study the breed before you get started.
+Visit a local show or two, and talk to breeders— even those who aren't raising Marans—about the hobby.
+Join a Marans Facebook group and ask questions, look at photos that members post, and follow the comments about them.
+Take the time to build relationships with Marans breeders, and learn from them.
+Try as hard as you can to find someone who will mentor you.
+Good mentors are worth their weight in gold to breeders who are just starting out.
 Take your breeding decisions seriously if you want to help continue to move this breed forward.

 Lastly—and most importantly—have fun with your new hobby.

 About the author